 Nalmefene could be the next big thing in alcohol dependence treatment.

-Although, much like Naltrexone, Nalmefene is currently licensed to be prescribed to reduce cravings in alcoholics who have already stopped drinking.
-Similarly as Naltrexone, Nalmefene is an opiate antagonist.
+Nalmefene is structurally similar to Naltrexone, but Nalmefene is currently licensed to be prescribed to reduce cravings in alcoholics who have already stopped drinking.
+Like Naltrexone, Nalmefene is an opiate antagonist.

 Nalmefene is more commonly used in Europe than in other parts of the world.
 Nalmefene is often used in combination with psychological support.
 This could be outpatient treatment programs or support groups such as Alcoholics Anonymous and Smart Recovery.